KeyvanArj/cryptography-in-use/encoding/data-structure-encoding/README.md

 The content of a PEM file begins with a header such as `-----BEGIN CERTIFICATE-----` in a stand-alone line and ends with a footer like `-----END CERTIFICATE-----` in the same way.
 The contents between header and footer tags are base64 encoded string of the related object in DER-encoded format.
 Except the header, the last line of content and footer lines, each line has the length of 64 characters.
 So, to parse a PEM file, you need to know the exact definition of the encoded object in ASN.1 syntax. you can use this online tool to check the content of a PEM file [PEM Parser](https://8gwifi.org/PemParserFunctions.jsp) or [Decode PEM data](https://report-uri.com/home/pem_decoder).

+#### Public Key

-For example, a PEM file which contains a public key begins with the line `-----BEGIN PUBLIC KEY-----` and ends with the line `-----END PUBLIC KEY-----`.
+a PEM file which contains a public key begins with the line `-----BEGIN PUBLIC KEY-----` and ends with the line `-----END PUBLIC KEY-----`.
 Between these two tags is the base64 encoded string of `SubjectPublicKeyInfo` object in DER-encoded format:

 ```
 -----BEGIN PUBLIC KEY-----